kevinbowen777/xfce/docs/source/_sources/faq/faq.rst

 .. warning:: When xfsettingsd is running you must change the setting with the Xfce GUI, not through the .gtkrc-2.0 file.

-.. warning:: This functionality has been disabled since GTK3 which means that Xfce apps that have migrated to GTK3 (such as xfce4-terminal) do not support it.
+.. caution:: This functionality has been disabled since GTK3 which means that Xfce apps that have migrated to GTK3 (such as xfce4-terminal) do not support it.
 Refer to specific app's documentation to learn how to configure its shortcuts.

 Is there some way to call the menu with the keyboard in Xfce?
 -------------------------------------------------------------